This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 The date and time properties allow Velocity to properly construct dates from the string values provided in the BaseDateTime field.

-- Under Tracking, choose MMSI for the Track ID.
+- For Tracking, choose MMSI for the Track ID.

 A Track ID is a unique identifier for an observation or feature in the data.
 It allows you to identify multiple records or events in the feed as being associated with a particular feature.
 In the AIS data feed, the unique identifier is the Maritime Mobile Service Identity, or MMSI, which is unique to each ship.